Changes in Star Wars re-releases: Ending

 Following the initial limited theatrical release, Lucas added three exterior shots to the denouement to clarify that Lando and Chewbacca are on the Falcon, not the Rebel frigate that Luke, Leia, and the droids are on.

-In the 1997 edition, a line of Vader's dialogue was replaced and a shot of his shuttle landing in his Star Destroyer (using stock footage of the second Death Star from Return of the Jedi) was inserted into the sequence in which Luke uses the Force to contact Leia.
+In the 1997 edition, a line of Vader's dialogue was replaced and a shot of his shuttle landing in his Star Destroyer (using stock footage of the second Death Star from Return of the Jedi in which Moff Jerjerrod appears) was inserted into the sequence in which Luke uses the Force to contact Leia.
 Wired calls this "Yet another addition that answers a question no one had."

 Return of the Jedi

+With the Blu-ray release, the Ewoks now blink.
+This detail was hoped for during the original production, but was abandoned due to practical limitations of the costumes.

 Jabba's palace

 In the Special Edition, an establishing shot of a bantha herd was inserted, and a CGI beak and extra tentacles were added to the sarlacc.
-Jabba's dialogue is given subtitles, although C-3PO translates most of his lines.
-The 2011 edition extended the front door of Jabba's palace, making the door appear three times longer from the outside than it does on the inside.
+Jabba's dialogue was given subtitles, although C-3PO translates most of his lines.
+The 2011 edition extends the front door of Jabba's palace as seen from the outside to make it appear about three times wider.
 The Blu-ray also added a Dug to the inside of the palace, which was criticized as standing out from puppet aliens in the same scene.

 The scene in which Jabba feeds the dancer Oola to his rancor opens with a performance by the Max Rebo Band and its lead singer, Sy Snootles.
 In the original theatrical release, the song is "Lapti Nek", sung in the fictional language Huttese.
 The Special Edition changed the performance to the new song "Jedi Rocks", which mostly received negative criticism.
 Polygon's Owen Good describes the new vocals as difficult to listen to and having "the volume and vocal fry of a higher pitched Tina Turner but none of the soul".
 The puppet used for Snootles was also replaced with CGI.
 According to Special Edition producer Rick McCallum, this change was made because Lucas could not originally achieve the "large musical number" he envisioned because characters could not move in certain ways; Snootles could not open her mouth to lip sync correctly, and her eyes did not move.
 The Special Edition increased the size of the Max Rebo Band from three members to twelve.
 Additional footage was filmed of Boba Fett flirting with one of the dancers; original Fett actor Jeremy Bulloch thought this was somewhat contrary to the character's nature.